mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-Hence, we can represent the same information using Scala classes:
+We can represent the same information using Scala classes:

 ```scala
 case class Player(name: String, score: Int)